EU summit loads pressure on Poland over rule of law

 “We must find ways and possibilities to come together again on this, because a cascade of legal disputes before the European Court of Justice is not a solution,” she said.

 France threw itself behind Merkel.
 Ahead of the summit, French President Emmanuel Macron had a brief meeting with Morawiecki.
-He told the Polish prime minister he is concerned about the situation and also asked him to engage in a dialogue to find “a solution compatible with our common principles and rules,” the Elysee said.
+He told the Polish prime minister he is concerned about the situation and also asked him to engage in a dialogue to find “a solution compatible with our common principles and rules.”

 Morawiecki also appeared to shy back from some of the harsh language used in the European Parliament on Tuesday.
 “We are ready for dialogue,” he said.
 “We will of course talk about how to resolve the current disputes in agreement and in dialogue.”